New Balance: Products and operations

 New Balance manufactures a range of shoes and apparel.
-It maintains a manufacturing presence in the United States, as well as in the United Kingdom for the European market, where it produces some of its most popular models such as the 990—in contrast to its competitors, which often manufacture exclusively outside the United States and Europe.
+It maintains a manufacturing presence in the United States, as well as in the United Kingdom for the European market, where it produces some of its most popular models such as the 990 series—in contrast to its competitors, which often manufacture exclusively outside the United States and Europe.
 As a result, New Balance shoes tend to be more expensive than those of many other manufacturers.
 To offset this pricing difference, New Balance claims to differentiate its products with technical features, such as blended gel inserts, heel counters and a greater selection of sizes, particularly for very narrow or very wide widths.
 Between 1992 and 2019, the company made approximately $69 billion in profit.
 In 2017, New Balance's facility in Flimby, England was producing 28,000 pairs of shoes a week, 5 percent of the New Balance shoes sold in the European market.

 Sponsorships and collaborations

 New Balance sponsors a variety of sports teams, leagues and individuals.
 Sponsorships include the New York Road Runners, which organizes the New York City Marathon; the National Basketball Association (NBA); major league baseball teams the New York Mets and the Boston Red Sox; and Team Ireland at the Rio 2016 Olympics.
-It has sponsored football national and club teams worldwide, US and European athletics teams, and individual athletes in basketball, cricket, cycling, tennis, rugby, lacrosse, motorsports, and skateboarding.
+It has sponsored football national and club teams worldwide, US and European athletics teams, and individual athletes in basketball, baseball, cricket, cycling, tennis, rugby, lacrosse, motorsports, and skateboarding.

 The company has launched products in collaboration with apparel company Aimé Leon Dore, NBA star Kawhi Leonard, and British fashion designer Paul Smith.

+In 2025, New Balance released a limited-edition line of Japan-made cotton T-shirts in collaboration with Shohei Ohtani, celebrating craftsmanship and the athlete’s cultural roots.